Germany's Scholz urges Xi to exert influence on Russia

 BEIJING (AP) — In a much-scrutinized meeting Friday with President Xi Jinping in Beijing, German Chancellor Olaf Scholz urged China to exert its influence on Russia, while the Chinese leader repeated a call for talks between Moscow and Ukraine and warned against the conflict going nuclear.

-It comes after Xi further cemented his authoritarian rule at a major Communist Party congress last month and as China continues to refuse to criticize Russia.
+It comes after Xi further cemented his authoritarian rule at a major Communist Party congress last month and as China continues to refuse to criticize Russia for its invasion of Ukraine.

 Scholz’s visit reflects the importance of Germany’s trade ties with China, the world’s second-largest economy, particularly in the auto and manufacturing sectors.
-Mercedes Benz alone sold 758,863 cars in China last year, more than in any other country, according to company figures.
+Mercedes Benz alone sold 758,863 cars in China last year, more than in any other country.

-Scholz, who is traveling with several top German business leaders, received a formal welcome from Xi, who was recently reappointed head of the ruling Communist Party for a third term, at the Great Hall of the People in the heart of Beijing.
+Scholz, who traveled with several top German business leaders, received a formal welcome from Xi, who was recently reappointed head of the ruling Communist Party for a third term, at the Great Hall of the People in the heart of Beijing.

 “At present, the international situation is complex and changeable,” Xi was quoted as telling Scholz by state broadcaster CCTV.
 “As influential powers, China and Germany should work together in times of change and chaos to make more contributions to world peace and development.”

 On Ukraine, Xi “pointed out that China supports Germany and the EU in playing an important role in promoting peace talks and promoting the building of a balanced, effective and sustainable European security framework,” CCTV reported.
-That was apparently a nod to Russia’s anger over NATO’s eastern expansion, largely a result of Moscow’s increasingly belligerent policies toward its neighbors.
+That was apparently a nod to Russia’s anger over NATO’s eastern expansion.

 The international community should “create conditions for the resumption of negotiations (and) jointly oppose the use or threat of use of nuclear weapons,” Xi said.